BekBrace/tpt-ratatui/README.md

 # 🍅 Retro Pomodoro Timer

-A beautifully crafted terminal-based Pomodoro timer that combines productivity with retro pixel aesthetics.
-Built with Rust and ratatui for a delightful, distraction-free focus experience.
+A well crafted (I think :) ) terminal-based Pomodoro timer that combines productivity with retro pixel aesthetics using RATATUI !

+Wanted to try Ratatui, and I decided to build this with Rust (of course!) and ratatui for a delightful, distraction-free focus experience.

+If you have used btop or htop in any Linux debian based system, you have already introduced to Ratatui!

 ## ✨ Why This Application?